 The "Assisted conversions" report

 The "Assisted conversions" report shows the number of conversions your advertising assisted.
 Often, the last click before a conversion gets all the credit.
 But along the way, other ad interactions might have guided your customers toward that conversion.
 The "Click-assisted conversions" column can help you see that fuller picture.
-It shows all the conversions assisted by clicks—except for the last click—for each campaign, ad group, keyword, or device.
+It shows the number of conversions in which a campaign or ad group appeared on the conversion path, but was not the final conversion interaction.

 This report is a great resource to quickly identify which of your advertising efforts are helping to drive the most conversions.
 You may find that some keywords are the last click for very few conversions but actually assisted many conversions.
 In those instances, you may choose to test increasing investment for these keywords to see whether you can drive more conversions for your business.